girder/girder/docs/migration-guide.rst

 to the Girder core library, which are enumerated in this guide along with instructions on how to update your plugin code to work in the newer version.

-Existing installations may be upgraded by running ``pip install --upgrade --upgrade-strategy eager girder`` and re-running ``girder-install web``.
-You may need to remove ``node_modules`` directory from the installed girder package if you encounter problems while re-running ``girder-install web``.
-Note that the prerequisites may have changed in the latest
-version: make sure to review the :doc:`dependencies guide <dependencies>` prior to the upgrade.

 2.x |ra| 3.x
 ------------